-If the Oral Defense panel has determined that the student needs to make revisions to their Thesis, the student must complete the revisions and submit the revised Thesis to the faculty Advisor or panel as soon as possible.
+If the Oral Defense panel has determined that the student needs to make revisions to their thesis, the student must complete the revisions and submit the revised thesis to the faculty advisor or panel as soon as possible.
+Specific deadlines may be outlined in the MAIRS Outcome Form by the faculty advisor.
+Other relevant university deadlines are noted below.
 If revisions are to be substantive (matters of organization or argument, or even a large number of typographical errors), the student will be asked to submit a second revised review copy.